zuramai/mazer/README.md

 - Clone the repository `git clone https://github.com/zuramai/mazer`
 - Install dependencies using the node package manager of your choice.
 For example run `npm install`
 - Files are bundled by Laravel Mix to the dist folder.
-    - Either run `npm run hot` and open `http://localhost:8080` to see a hot-reloading copy of the generated files
+    - Either run `npm run hot` and open `http://localhost:8080` to see a hot-reloading copy of the generated files.
     - Or run `npm run watch`  (rebuilds on file changes) or `npm run production` and open `index.html` in from the dist folder.

 ### Building with Docker